 Birthing live young, as opposed to laying eggs, seems to fall almost completely in the domain of mammals.
 With only two exceptions, the echidna and the platypus, all mammals deliver live births.
-Reptiles, on the other hand, almost exclusively lay eggs to hatch their young.
+Reptiles, on the other hand, generally lay eggs to hatch their young.
 Like the two rare mammals that lay eggs, this trend is broken for reptiles by a few species that give live birth to their young.

 The Jackson’s chameleon is a true chameleon that is native to Kenya.
-It is noted for the three prehistoric looking horns on its forehead.
-The Jackson’s chameleon has the unusual ability to focus its eyes in two different directions at the same time.
-Its brain is designed to process the two visual signals separately.
+Besides the male's three prehistoric-looking forehead horns, the species is known for giving birth to live young, unlike most chameleons.
+The Jackson’s chameleon has the unusual ability to focus its eyes in two different directions at the same time, its brain evolved to process the two visual signals separately.

 C.A.
 Rubino has spent more than 30 years amassing an unusual educational background including a doctorate in metaphysical science, a Master of Arts in Jungian psychology and certification as a Karuna Ki/Reiki master.
 Currently, he writes for various publications, specializing in religion and spirituality along with topics on alternative health and computer technology.